Riparium Aquarium Style

 A Riparium using a Shallow Tank Aquascaped by Francis Raneses Penaranda of Aquafoor Scaper Philippines

 1. The plants exposed to air can be subjected to pests and other vermins depending on your location.
-I found a leech eating away at my Syngonium leaves once before.
+I found slugs hanging around during the rainy season and caterpillars eating away at my Syngonium and Pothos leaves once before.

 2. Your tall terrestrial plants growing so fast can create a Jungle canopy, blocking light to your low-growing and submerged plants.
 It is required of you to trim often to avoid this but it may turn into an advantage by propagating the trimmings elsewhere in your tank to fill it or to your soil-based garden or can be sold in pots for extra income.